CrisMorinaga/Tic-Tac-Toe/README.md

 ## You may also like...

 - [SmartBrain](https://github.com/CrisMorinaga/SmartBrain) - A website that uses Clarifai API to scan an image URL and detect faces on it.
+- [ChatRoom](https://github.com/CrisMorinaga/ChatRoom) - A chat room built using Flask-Socketio and Next js.

 ---